kubeflow/website/content/en/docs/distributions/aws/troubleshooting-aws.md

 ### Validate prerequisites

 You may experience issues due to version incompatibility.
-Before diving into more specific issues, check to make sure that you have the correct [prerequisites](https://github.com/awslabs/kubeflow-manifests#prerequisites) installed.
+Before diving into more specific issues, check to make sure that you have the correct [prerequisites](https://github.com/awslabs/kubeflow-manifests/tree/v1.3-branch/distributions/aws/examples/vanilla#prerequisites) installed.

-### ALB issues
+### ALB fails to provision

 If you see that your istio-ingress `ADDRESS` is empty after more than a few minutes, it is possible that something is misconfigured in your ALB ingress controller.
 ```shell